 short bio

-Wilden Dannenberg is a multifaceted musician committed to engaging people in a range of musical styles and experiences.
-With a firm foundation in the repertoire of early to contemporary works, Wilden is regularly engaged as a hornist, conductor, arranger and organist.
-Recent highlights include the Weill Hall premiere of a Carnegie Hall commission by composer TJ Cole, multiple collaborations as a conductor and performer with Pulitzer Prize winning composer Tania León, and performances aired on NPR and WQXR.
-Originally from Perry, Georgia, Wilden holds degrees from Florida State and Stony Brook Universities, and is an alumnus of Ensemble Connect, a fellowship of Carnegie Hall and the Juilliard School.
-He performs with Bronx Arts and Frisson Ensembles, and is on faculty at Adelphi University.
-Additionally, Wilden is the Director of Music and Organist at the Episcopal Church of St. Luke and St. Matthew in Brooklyn.
-Assistant Director of the Westchester-based Hudson Chorale.
+Wilden Dannenberg is a multifaceted musician committed to engaging audiences across a wide range of musical styles.
+With a firm foundation in both early and contemporary repertoires, he is frequently sought after as a hornist, conductor, arranger, and organist.
+Recent highlights include the Weill Hall premiere of a Carnegie Hall commission by composer TJ Cole, multiple collaborations with Pulitzer Prize-winning composer Tania León, and performances with the Metropolis Ensemble, aired on NPR and WQXR.